 By an annotation we mean a remark over a fragment(s) of a document(s).
-For instance it can be a text note containing the short English translation of a certain sentence in a target document which is in Catalan.
+For instance it can be a text note containing the short English translation of a certain sentence in a target document, which is in Catalan.
 Annotatable documents include, for instance, web-pages or web-documents generated by linguistic software, e.g. EAF-files, created by ELAN .

-User scenario’s
+User scenarios

-Consider examples of user scenario’s that can be successfully run on the DWAN tool in its current state.
-It is assumed that before getting acquainted with these scenario’s the reader either has certain minimal experience with Wired Marker or at least has read DWAN Manual, which can be found in the Appendix at the end of this document.
+Consider examples of user scenarios that can be successfully run on the DWAN tool in its current state.
+It is assumed that before getting acquainted with these scenarios the reader either has certain minimal experience with Wired Marker or at least has read DWAN Manual, which can be found in the Appendix at the end of this document.

-The term principal, which we use below, in general denotes either a user or a group of user.
+The term principal, which we use below, in general denotes either a user or a group of users.
 At present user and principal are synonyms for DWAN tool.

 1) Getting an annotation whose web-page page has been updated.

 The principal logs in, sees the list of annotations, chooses the one (s)he wants to see on the corresponding web-page.
 (S)he clicks on the annotation in the list, tries a few times to reload the page, but the annotation does not appear.
-The front-end cannot resolve the annotated fragment, possibly because the page has been updated and the fragment has changed its position or has disappeared at all.
+The front-end cannot resolve the annotated fragment, possibly because the page has been updated and the fragment has changed its position or has disappeared completely.
 The principal requests the front-end to retrieve the remote cache and gets the cached representation of the page together with the other annotations done on this page by the moment of making the annotation under consideration.
 Indeed, it can be seen that the page has been updated.

-This use case was a part of DWAN demo during LREC 2014.
+This use case was a part of the DWAN demo during LREC 2014.
 The wiki-page of "Right Sector" was used.
 “Right Sector” is a block of right and extreme-right groups in Ukraine.
 Due to highly unstable situation in the country this page is updated very often.
-The reader can get the annotations on this wiki-page and their cached representations if (s)he has DWAN frontend installed.
+The reader can get the annotations on this wiki-page and their cached representations if (s)he has the DWAN frontend installed.

 2) Changing users’ access mode for a particular annotation.

 DWAN client is implemented in the way that when a principal posts an annotation then all DWAN's registered principals automatically get the right to read the annotation.
 This excludes possibility to alter it.
-On principal’s request, the backend can issue one of two html forms for changing access modes, which can be read, write or none.
+On principal’s request, the backend can issue one of two HTML forms for changing access modes, which can be read, write or none.
 Filling up and submitting the first form allows to change the access to a particular annotation of a particular principal.
 The second form is used to change public access mode at once, that is all registered principals get write access.
 Only owner of the annotation can change its access modes.
 Of course, all the changes are invertible.

-Updating access modes is implemented through backend’s html forms because changing access rights is not implemented in Wired Marker, and adding this feature to DWAN frontend would be quite time consuming.
+Updating access modes is implemented through backend’s HTML forms because changing access rights is not implemented in Wired Marker, and adding this feature to DWAN frontend would be quite time consuming.

 3) Creating specific principal’s folder.

-Initially DWAN client generates the set of pre-defined folders (colored “marker”) for the logged-in principal.
+Initially the DWAN client generates the set of pre-defined folders (colored “marker”) for the logged-in principal.
 Annotations are sorted by the corresponding colors.
 If the initial collection of markers does not suffice the principal can create her own subfolder by choosing a new marker from a richer set of colors.
 For instance, she creates a purple marker-subfolder, where she collects all the annotations about the family of Picasso, from various web-pages.